Outstanding Resilience

 Deaf Women's Conference

 Since Agatha Tiegal Hanson's groundbreaking Gallaudet speech in 1893, women's progress and opportunities have been steadily advancing, and this trend continues today.
-While acknowledging the progress, we remain committed to achieving equal opportunities for women and girls.
+While we acknowledge the progress, our commitment to achieving equal opportunities for women and girls remains unwavering, inspiring us to continue the fight for equality.

 Since Agatha Tiegal Hanson's groundbreaking Gallaudet speech in 1893, women's progress and opportunities have been steadily advancing, and this trend continues today.
-While acknowledging the progress, we remain committed to achieving equal opportunities for women and girls.
+While we acknowledge the progress, our commitment to achieving equal opportunities for women and girls remains unwavering, inspiring us to continue the fight for equality.

 A Female Symbol